binraider/UmbracoCustomVBP/README.md

 Lastly there is a logging setting:

     <add key="vbp:debuglogging" value="false" />
-This is ONLY for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production you are asking for trouble.
+This is ONLY for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production or any kind of serious traffic you are asking for trouble.

 ## WARNING